adventuremomblog

 Open Air Safari Tour at the Wilds

-There are a variety of tours that you can take during your visit.
-The most common tour is the Open Air Safari tour that lasts a little over 2 hours.
+A variety of tours are available for guests during a visit.
+The most popular tour is the Open Air Safari tour.

 You will definitely want to allow several hours for your visit to the Wilds.

-You will learn a lot about each animal that you encounter and more about the conservation efforts being made around the world.
+You will learn more about each animal you encounter and the conservation efforts around the world.

 The Wilds also offers a variety of specialty tours in addition to the guided open-air safari tour.